mattermost/mattermost-handbook/contributors/join-us/staff-recruiting/README.md

 Hiring Managers will review resumes and tag their Recruiter in Lever to indicate interest in a candidate.
 Hiring Managers can review candidates that are in the **Shortlist** or **New Lead** stage.

-The Recruiter will also archive Candidates that are located in regions we are not able to hire or do not match the location target of the role.
+The Recruiter will also archive candidates that are located in countries/regions we are not able to hire or do not match the location target of the role.

 ### Post-Application candidate questions \(optional\)